 10.1 Modeling Methodology Report

-Prior to submitting the traffic model to the WisDOT regional office and others members of the peer review team (see TEOpS 16-25), document the methodology and assumptions used to develop, calibrate and validate the traffic model.
+Prior to submitting the traffic model to the WisDOT regional office and other members of the peer review team (see TEOpS 16-25), document the methodology and assumptions used to develop, calibrate and validate the traffic model.
 Prepare a separate modeling methodology report for each model scenario.
 The exact format of the modeling methodology report will vary depending on the specifics of the project; however, the content of the report should always include the following:

 Project background – What is the goal/purpose of the project and why is microsimulation being used?